The Top Cheap Eats in Apia & Upolu ???? [2023]

 Burgers aren’t exactly hard to find in Apia, but some of the best-priced can be found at Kilo’s Shack (Saleufi Street), selling cheeseburgers and fries for only ST$10!
 You can double up or get some more insane creations, like the chilli burger or “Big Boss Burger” for ST$15-$18.50.
 Skippys Restaurant (Mulinuu Road) is also very cheap with burger meals for ST$10-$16.

-Fast-food Chains in Apia
+Fast-Food Chains in Apia

 Samoa’s homegrown fast-food chains are also present in Apia, such as DMC and Hungry Franks of the Frankie Supermarket chain.
 DMC can be found in SNPF Plaza, Vailoa, Motootua and Fugalei and boasts meals like burger-fries and-drink combos and fish/chicken-chips-and-drink combos to range from ST$17-$25 each, while large sharable meals and buckets of chicken are in the realm of ST$38-$56.